govuk-one-login/di-account-management-frontend/README.md

 TODO
 mention that tests are run against desktop and mobile viewports by default.
 Can be tagged with @skipMobile or @skipDesktop to skip the respective device.

+TODO mention that an accessibility scan is performed for each test and results are reported as an annotation with the title `accessibility_violations`.
+Accessibility violations do not cause tests to fail.

 ### Restarting the app

 You can restart the app by running `docker compose down` and then `docker compose up`.